seankwilliams/comrad-documentation/source/index.md

 ```

-`DELETE /events/traffic/{id}/remove-instance-from-series`
+`DELETE /events/shows/{id}/remove-instance-from-series`

-Creates an exceptioin to a series's usual repeat rule so that there will not be a traffic instance at the specified date/time.
+Creates an exceptioin to a series's usual repeat rule so that there will not be a show instance at the specified date/time.

 The following roles can access this API endpoint: `Admin`, `Full Access`, `Show Captain`